nyreehinton/content-ops-starter/content/pages/Exclusive-Tesla-Report.md

             justifyContent: center
             borderStyle: none
       - type: FeaturedItem
-        title: >-
-          Real-World Data Confirms Tesla Overstates Energy Efficiency by Up to 60%
-        subtitle: Historical Data Utilization and Recursive Validation
-        image:
-          type: ImageBlock
-          altText: Cotton Knit Throws
-          elementId: ''
-          styles:
-            self:
-              borderRadius: medium
-        actions: []
-        colors: bg-light-fg-dark
-        styles:
-          self:
-            flexDirection: col
-            textAlign: center
-            justifyContent: flex-start
-        text: >
-          Tesla’s systems incorporate memory-based algorithms to store and utilize historical driving data.
-According to the patent, this includes previous routes, average vehicle efficiency, and driver-specific patterns

-          > *“Controller 301 is also coupled to memory 311, thereby providing controller 301 with access to historical data, for example driving routines, average vehicle mileage, specific driver practices, previous driving routes”.*

-          This recursive validation mechanism suggests that the system may be extrapolating miles based on past behaviors, potentially inflating current mileage if those past conditions were overly optimistic or inconsistent with current driving conditions or failed to account for edge cases, such as abrupt route changes or sensor malfunctions.
-      - type: FeaturedItem
         title: A Thorough Analysis of Locally Stored Data
         subtitle: >-
           For this report we analyzed a 2020 Tesla Model Y’s  and it’s